syahvan/doc-chatbot/README.md

    ```
 3. The application will launch in your default web browser, displaying the user interface.
 4. Load multiple documents into the app by following the provided instructions.
-5. Ask questions in natural language about the loaded PDFs using the chat interface.
+5. Ask questions in natural language about the loaded documents using the chat interface.

 ![Example](./img/example.png)